projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 To import a board configuration file for the first time:

-1. Under **Import a board configuration file**, select a file from the dropdown menu or click **Browse for file** to select a different file.
+1. Under **Import a board configuration file**, select a file from the drop-down menu or click **Browse for file** to select a different file.

    .. image:: images/configurator-board01.png